 $ vault write -f sys/replication/performance/primary/enable

 There is currently one optional argument:

-used to override the cluster address that the primary advertises to the
+specifies the cluster address that the primary gives to the secondaries.

 To fetch a secondary bootstrap token, run:

 id is opaque to Vault and can be any identifying value you want;

 this can be used later to revoke the secondary and will be listed when you read

 replication status on the primary.
 You will get back a normal wrapped response,